syncfusion-content/blazor-docs/blazor/datagrid/columns.md

 ### Prevent filter query generation for foreignkey column

 By default, a filter query for the foreignkey column will be generated based on the foreignkey value.
-When the URL query string is too long (containing the filter queries), exception occurs while performing filtering operations.
-To overcome this issue, we can prevent filter query generation for the foreignkey column.
+You can prevent this filter query generation for the foreignkey column.
 This can be achieved by setting the PreventFilterQuery argument of the OnActionBegin event to true.

-In the following code sample, we can prevent default filter query generation using the PreventFilterQuery property and generate a custom filter query to execute a filter operation.
+In the following code sample, you can prevent default filter query generation using the PreventFilterQuery property and generate a custom filter query to execute a filter operation.

 ```cshtml
 @using System.ComponentModel.DataAnnotations;